Border Marches Early Music Forum

 · Cipoo.net is another public domain choral music site with over 2,700 files and useful links to other sites.

 · Steve Hendrick's Music Collection - downloadable scores, mainly renaissance dance and song.
-Connected with the lively Society for Creative Anachronism ("an international organization dedicated to researching and re-creating pre-17th-century European history")

 · http://www.lysator.liu.se/~tuben/scores/ Free sheet music by various 17th and 18th century composers, especially violin material including some rare Swedish, maintained by Johan Tufvesson.